Sharpening a Knife

 A whetstone is a rectangular block that works almost like sandpaper, helping to refine the cutting edge of the knife's blade.
 Most whetstones need to be soaked in water before every use, so be sure to check what your whetstone requires before beginning.
 If your stone requires soaking, submerge it in water for 5-10 minutes, depending on the coarseness of your stone.
 Don't soak for too long, as this can cause cracking.
 You'll know when the soaking process is completed once no bubbles are coming out of the whetstone.

 Once adequately soaked, place the stone on a wet cloth for stability while sharpening.
 A stone base is always beneficial, as it raises the elevation of the stone to give you a better angle when sharpening.
 Once you have your setup prepared, it's time to sharpen.
-First, hold your knife with your index finger resting on the spine and thumb flat on the blade while all three remaining fingers grasp the handle.
+First, hold your knife with your index finger resting on the spine and thumb flat on the blade, while all three remaining fingers grasp the handle.
 Two or three fingers from your other hand should press on the knife to apply pressure when dragging the blade over the stone.
 Then, at a 20-degree angle, gently drag each side of the knife against the whetstone a few times.
 Repeat this process a few times on each side of the blade.

 How to Use a Honing Rod:

 Rather than sharpening, a honing rod “corrects” or “trues” the edge of a knife.
 A honing rod can help return a blade to its original condition by smoothing the edge.
 To use the rod, hold it vertically, so the tip rests on your work surface and grip the handle firmly.
-Then, lighting press the bottom of the knife’s blade against the honing rod at a 15–20-degree angle.
+Then, lightly press the bottom of the knife’s blade against the honing rod at a 15–20-degree angle.
 Once you have the correct positioning, pull the knife down towards you; follow through to the tip of the blade.
 Repeat the motion on the other side of the rod.

 How to Sharpen with a Knife Sharpener: